fadiHB/MongoDB-guide/README.md

 4. Start mongo console.
 `mongo`

-if that did not works, you probably faced a problem during the installation.
+If that did not works, you probably faced a problem during the installation.
 try to uninstall and install again.